ImZackAdams/nyx-local/README.md

 # nyx-local

-**An HTML file is the transport layer.**

-You're not sending a payment request or invoice. **You're sending the entire fucking payment processor.**
+You're not sending a payment request or invoice. **You're sending the entire payment processor in an index.html file**

 Client side compute.
 All logic is executed on your local machine (if you want).
 Decentralized via the filesystem.
 No domain, no DNS, no cloud.
 Just open the file and go.